-As they say, “the devil is in the details”, so what better way to start things off than by defining what agile project development actually stands for?
+As they say, “the devil is in the details”, so what better way to start things off than by defining what agile project managment stands for?
 An agile environment consists of individuals with a clear goal but no set job descriptions.
-Its aim is to allow professionals to assist each other, fill roles for one another and achieve a common goal without the restraints of typical project management.
+It aims to allow professionals to assist each other, fill roles for one another and achieve a common goal without the restraints of typical project management.

 - Mid-development testing – ensuring higher end-product quality